davglass/lightshowpi/README.md

 This is my default config, it fires up [`shairport-sync`](https://github.com/mikebrady/shairport-sync) and enables it as an AirPlay speaker.
 Then you can join it from any iOS device and stream music (Spotify in our case) directly into the lights display.

+I also install the [`shairport-sync-metadata-reader`](https://github.com/mikebrady/shairport-sync-metadata-reader) module to grab the music meta data while streaming..

 ```
 [lightshow]
 # We are using shairport-sync to setup an AirPlay Speaker